JUNE 17, 2022

 Professor Nicola Harris, from Monash's Central Clinical School, made the surprising discovery working with study co-lead, Professor Kathy McCoy from the University of Calgary, and scientists from Switzerland.
 Their paper was published in Immunity this week.

-Eosinophils make up about 1–2% of circulating in healthy people in developed countries but are present in increased numbers in people who are severely allergic.
+Eosinophils make up about 1–2% of circulating white blood cells in healthy people in developed countries but are present in increased numbers in people who are severely allergic.
 "They play a tissue-destructive, pathological role in these allergies, they're the bad guys," Professor Harris said.

 The scientists investigated the possible role of eosinophils in the main functions of the small intestine using germ-free animal models and advanced 3D microscopy.
 They found that eosinophils coordinated the gut's response to bacteria.

-"They were limiting overt inflammation and by doing that they were limiting ," Professor Harris said.
+"They were limiting overt inflammation and by doing that they were limiting tissue damage," Professor Harris said.
 "The most important factor of this damage is the length of the villi, the finger-like projections that come up from the wall of the intestine, which absorb nutrients.

 "We found eosinophils kept those villi intact and without them the villi became much shorter and lipid uptake was reduced.